List of FBI controversies: Peter Strzok's dismissal

 On August 10, 2018, Peter Strzok, a former counter-intelligence agent reassigned to the FBI's Human Resources department, was fired by the Bureau amid tensions over his role in exchanging questionable text messages with another FBI employee, Lisa Page, with whom he was engaged in an extramarital affair.
 An attorney representing Strzok criticized the Bureau's actions, calling it "a departure from typical Bureau practice" and noting that it also "contradicts Director Wray's testimony to Congress and his assurances that the FBI intended to follow its regular process in this and all personal matters."

 The firing came within months of an incident where Strzok was escorted out of an FBI building and also the release of an OIG report by the Department of Justice's inspector general Michael E. Horowitz.
 Several employees, including Strzok, were referred for a separate investigation by Horowitz for possible misconduct during the Clinton email probe.
 President Trump praised the Bureau's dismissal, tweeting the following: “Agent Peter Strzok was just fired from the FBI ― finally.
 The list of bad players in the FBI & DOJ gets longer & longer.”

 Strzok and Page each sued the Justice Department in 2019.
 Their lawsuits were consolidated.
 In May 2024, they reached a tentative settlement with the Justice Department.
 On July 26, 2024 it was revealed that Strzok will receive $1.2 million and Lisa Page will receive $800,000.

 Use of DMV photos for facial recognition

 In 2019, the Washington Post acknowledged that released documents show that agents of the FBI and ICE Immigration and Customs Enforcement were using DMV state driver's license photos for facial-recognition searches.

+Arctic Frost investigation

+In 2022–2023, Special Counsel Jack Smith's office issued 197 subpoenas to telecommunications and financial institutions seeking records on over 430 Republican officials, donors, and organizations as part of investigations related to Donald Trump and the January 6 Capitol attack.
+Congressional investigations revealed the subpoenas targeted sitting members of Congress, state officials, and political donors.
+The investigation prompted debate over separation of powers and the scope of prosecutorial authority.

+FBI Richmond Catholic memo

+In January 2023, the FBI Richmond Field Office produced an internal memo identifying "radical traditionalist Catholics" as potential domestic violent extremists, relying on Southern Poverty Law Center designations of Catholic organizations as "hate groups."
+The memo proposed developing sources within Catholic parishes.
+After the memo leaked, the FBI retracted it, Attorney General Merrick Garland called it "appalling," and 20 state attorneys general demanded an investigation.
+A congressional inquiry found multiple field offices were involved and that the memo's authors knew their sources had political bias.